Bernie Mac: Career

-Rise to success

-Bernie Mac's influences were from The Three Stooges and listening to stand-up comedians Richard Pryor and Redd Foxx.
+Mac's influences were from the Three Stooges and listening to stand-up comedians Richard Pryor and Redd Foxx.
 Mac started as a stand-up comedian in Chicago's Cotton Club.
 After he won the Miller Lite Comedy Search at the age of 32, his popularity as a comedian began to grow.
-A performance on HBO's Def Comedy Jam thrust him into the spotlight; after Martin Lawrence was unable to calm an increasingly hostile crowd, Mac went onstage and said, "I ain't scared o' you mothafuckas," telling the audience that he "didn't come here for no foolishness."
+In 1992, a performance on the 3rd episode of HBO's Def Comedy Jam thrust him into the spotlight; after Martin Lawrence was unable to calm an increasingly hostile crowd, Mac went onstage and told the audience "I ain't scared o' you mothafuckas" and that he "didn't come here for no foolishness."

-Mac opened for Dionne Warwick, Redd Foxx and Natalie Cole.
-He played a small role in 1994's House Party 3 as Uncle Vester.
-He also had a short-lived talk show on HBO titled Midnight Mac.
-Later, Mac also acted in minor roles, playing Mr. Johnson the no-nonsense owner of a grille and diner in the movie B.A.P.S., and "Pastor Clever" in Ice Cube's 1995 vehicle Friday.
-Following that role, Mac was chosen to play the title role in the 1995 Apollo revival of The Wiz.

-Mac had his first starring role as "Dollar Bill", a silly, slick-talking club owner in 1998's The Players Club.
-Mac was able to break from the traditional "black comedy" genre, having roles in the 2001 remake of Ocean's Eleven and becoming the new Bosley for the Charlie's Angels sequel, Charlie's Angels: Full Throttle.